TheOdinProject/curriculum/intermediate_html_css/forms/form_basics.md

 #### Form basics

 1. Read and follow along to [MDN's Introductory Guides to Forms](https://developer.mozilla.org/en-US/docs/Learn/Forms#introductory_guides) - complete [Your first form](https://developer.mozilla.org/en-US/docs/Learn/Forms/Your_first_form) and [How to structure a web form](https://developer.mozilla.org/en-US/docs/Learn/Forms/How_to_structure_a_web_form)
-2. Read and follow along to [MDN's The Different Form Controls Guides](https://developer.mozilla.org/en-US/docs/Learn/Forms#the_different_form_controls)
+1. Read and follow along to [MDN's The Different Form Controls Guides](https://developer.mozilla.org/en-US/docs/Learn/Forms#the_different_form_controls)

 #### Styling forms

 1. Read and follow along to [MDN's Form Styling Guides](https://developer.mozilla.org/en-US/docs/Learn/Forms#form_styling_guides)
-2. Read and follow along to [the internetingishard guide to forms](https://internetingishard.netlify.app/html-and-css/forms/index.html)
+1. Read and follow along to [the internetingishard guide to forms](https://internetingishard.netlify.app/html-and-css/forms/index.html)

 </div>

 ### Knowledge check

+The following questions are an opportunity to reflect on key topics in this lesson.
+If you can't answer a question, click on it to review the material, but keep in mind you are not expected to memorize or master this knowledge.

 - [Explain what the form element is for and what two attributes it should always include.](#the-form-element)
 - [Explain what form controls are at a high level.](#form-controls)